Have You Ever Wondered How Much

 Well there you have it from three different perspectives, and you still get the same answer..
 Overtaxing US poor people is NOT improving the value of our money!

-Opportunities to create wealth is the only thing man needs for progress to be made.
+Opportunities to create wealth is the only thing that man needs for progress to be made.
 Millionaire entrepreneurs are not essential.
+It is only when Washington begins to pay the millionaires back for their "political generosity" that the opportunities to create wealth are constrained.

 Provide enough opportunity and God will provide twice enough opportunists.
 Here's a nice little couplet: If we just multiply the number of people who can make improvements we will subsequently multiply the number of improvements being made.